Jobaben/Streamlation/docs/translation-streaming-plan.md

 5. Cover service logic with unit tests using prerecorded multilingual samples.
 :::

+### Progress
+- ⏳ No ASR or translation services have landed; the worker continues to emit sequential stub events while the ingestion layer matures.

 ---

 ## 4. Output Generation (Text & Audio)